octo-technology/OpenTezos/docs/michelson/instructions.md

 IF_LEFT bt bf / (Right b) : S  =>  bf / b : S
 ```

 The following smart contract (union_example.tz) illustrates the `IF_LEFT` usage.
 Notice that the parameter is a *union* `(or string int)` and the storage is an integer.
-This smart contract increments the storage if an integer is passed as a parameter and does nothing if a string is given.
+This smart contract increments the storage if an integer is passed as parameter (i.e. if the smart contract is invoked with an integer) and does nothing if a string is given.

 ```js
 parameter (or string int) ;